VincentVanlaer/mesa-school-labs/content/wednesday/lab-3.md

 ### 2. Run the CE model
 Run the CE model with the provided `inlist*` files.
-You are provided with a $12\,\mathrm{M}_\odot$ red supergiant model (take after core helium exhaustion from the `12M_pre_ms_to_core_collapse` test suite) and a $1.4\,\mathrm{M}_\odot$ companion star (could be a neutron star).
+You are provided with a $12\,\mathrm{M}_\odot$ red supergiant model (taken after core helium exhaustion from the `12M_pre_ms_to_core_collapse` test suite) and a $1.4\,\mathrm{M}_\odot$ companion star (could be a neutron star).
 Everything is already implemented as described above.
 You only need to focus on `inlist_CE`.
 The other inlists are taken from the test suite and not modified.
 So you really just have to do `./mk && ./rn`.
 Have a look at how the orbital separation changes over time and try to identify the different phases of CE evolution.
 The orbital separation is directly printed to the terminal but also saved to the `history.log` as `separation`.
 You can use the [MESA explorer](https://billwolf.space/mesa-explorer/) to visualize `separation` vs `star_age` (you need to upload your `history.log`file).

 {{< details title="Solution" closed="true" >}}
 The orbital separation is $\sim 41.1 \, {\rm R}_\odot$ after 2 years of CE evolution.